stoptracking/playbook/roles/wireguard/README.md

 ## Logic

-Some notes to keep in mind when configuring it:
+Some notes to keep in mind when configuring it.

-1. `wg_server_ip` and `wg_server_subnet` are optional, however both must be either defined or not simultaneously.
+1. `wg_server_ip` and `wg_server_subnet` are an optional pair of variables and must be set together.

     If neither is present, target host will act as a transparent gateway.
 It will route packets between other peers, but won't be directly accessible from a Wireguard subnet.

-1. Neither `wg_clients` nor `wg_endpoints` are required.
+1. Neither `wg_clients` nor `wg_endpoints` are required and both are completely independent from each other.
 Former provisions peers that are connecting _to the target host_.
 Latter is for peers target host will attempt to connect _with_.

-1. Role can be run:
+Role can be run:

     1. With both defined, target host will accept connections from `wg_clients` and attempt to connect with `wg_endpoints`.
     1. With only `wg_clients`, target host will act as a VPN-server and route packets from clients within `AllowedIPs` in each `[Peer]` section.
     1. With only `wg_endpoints`, target host will connect to each server defined in all `[Peer]` sections.
     1. If neither is defined, target host can still be provisioned and Wireguard interface can be optionally brought-up, however it won't accept any connections until valid peers are added to its config.

 1. In any case, routing and firewall rules are set automatically.